CausalKANs: interpretable treatment effect estimation with Kolmogorov-Arnold networks: Causal Kolmogorov--Arnold networks

 \subsection{\Ours variants}

 We instantiate four canonical architectures, standard baselines in the CATE literature, to enable fair comparisons with prior work.
-These are representative examples: the same substitution process applies to other causalNNs.
-Figure~\ref{fig:causalNN} shows a schematic view where each block can be a KAN, and \cref{sec:app:causalkans_details} details specific implementations.
+These are representative examples: the same substitution process applies to other causalNNs, 1{see the \cref{app:sec:other_kans} for an extended discussion}. \cref{fig:causalNN} shows a schematic view where each block can be a KAN, and \cref{sec:app:causalkans_details} details specific implementations.

 \textbf{\skan} (\emph{\our for S-Learner}) uses a single KAN to predict outcomes:

 With one KAN layer, \cref{eq:skan} reduces to an additive model (KAAM). \skan naturally supports continuous treatments, since $\pot(\samplecov,\treatment)$ can be evaluated for $\treatment \in \R$.